execution-flows/flow-compose/README.md

 > Example test:
 > * [test_flow_with_non_flow_function_argument.py](tests/test_flow_with_non_flow_function_argument.py)

-But to make flow propagate argument to other functions in the flow, we have to define the argument in the flow configuration as a `FlowArgument` object.
+But to make the flow propagate arguments to other functions in the flow, we have to define the argument in the flow configuration as a `FlowArgument` object.

 ```python
 @flow_function(cached=True)